 It’s not enough just to pray to God by talking to the ceiling.
 We have to pray in spirit and in truth.
 That means we have to be connected to God through the relationship formed when we believed in the truth of Jesus Christ and received His Spirit.
 Once connected, the Bible says the fervent effectual prayer of a righteous man avails much.
 We have to pray with feeling, in belief that our prayers will be answered, and we have to be righteous.
 That just means that we live the Christian life soberly with our sins covered by the blood of Jesus through repentance.

 If you like analogies, try Message in the Moisturizer: We Can Choose Change .
 It is an object lesson about changing for the better.
 Or, try The Waves of God’s Judgement and the Child of God.
-In it, we can see that the closer we are to God, the more protected we will be in times of trouble.
+It shows that the closer we are to God, the more protected we will be in times of trouble.
 Please sign up to receive my blog in your email in-box.
 You can find that at the upper right of your screen (or at the bottom on a phone).
 Also, check out my YouTube Channel where I read the blogs out loud.
 I also have a playlist of hymns from my church.